andyboeh/qtphotobox/README.md

   * Flexible positioning/arranging of images on the final print (move, rotate, scale)
   * Custom background for final print
   * Theming support
+  * Screensaver during idle time (for advertisements etc.)
+  * ...

 Requirements
 ------------

-The software was developed on a standard x86 computer and then tested on a Raspberry Pi 4 using Raspbian buster.
+The software was developed on a standard x86-64 computer and then tested on Raspberry Pi 3 and 4 running Raspbian buster.
 Quite a number of packages need to be installed, since the software has to be compiled from scratch.
 The software runs on Linux only due to the availability of some libraries.